-Hauling a Load
+Hauling a Load (if Equipped with Hitch)

 Never pull a load by attaching it to the cage or any other accessories; this can cause the vehicle to tip over.
-Only use the front and rear recovery hooks, winch or trailer hitch (if installed) to pull a load.
+Use only the trailer hitch (if installed) to pull a load.

-In an emergency situation, use the recovery hooks (front and rear) to recover a stuck vehicle.
+In an emergency situation, use the recovery hook to recover a stuck vehicle.